duydo/duydo.github.io/content/post/effective_jpa.md

 	}
 }
 ```

-And now the clients can use it:
+This is certainly better for code safety.
+Clients must now use a valid `PostStatus` enum constant:
 ```Java
 Post post = ...;
 //Draft post
 post.setStatus(PostStatus.DRAFT);
 repository.store(post);
 ```

-Well, it is better.
-But wait...
+But wait... there's a serious limitation here.
+By default, JPA persists all enum constants by their ordinal (position), starting from 0.
+This creates a brittle dependency: You cannot change the order of constants, and you can only safely append a new constant to the end.
+Any structural change will corrupt your existing database data.

-We know that JPA persists all enum constants in order we declare them in `PostStatus` with value started from 0.
-This is limitation, we can not change order of constants, we only can append a new constant.
-How does we solve this limitation?
+How do we solve this limitation while keeping the type safety of an `Enum`?

-### Version 3
+### Version 3: Custom Value Persistence (The Robust Solution)

-`Enum` type in Java 5 is wonderful, we can add constructor and do some business logic in it.
-Apply it we can re-write `PostStatus` like this:
+The `Enum` type in Java 5 is powerful, allowing us to add a constructor and specific business logic.
+By applying this feature, we can decouple the persisted value from the enum's ordinal by explicitly defining the stored value.
 ```Java
 public enum PostStatus {
 	DRAFT(0),